 Because affordable apartments are designed to help residents who can’t afford an apartment at the normal market rate, they will have an Income Threshold that potential residents must not exceed, in order to qualify.
 This is where the terms “Income-Based”, “Income Restrictions”, and “Low-Income” come from.

 This income threshold varies from city to city, and is usually set on or under the Median Income.
 Like it sounds, the Median Income takes the income from everyone in a certain area and finds the median of what they make.
-To qualify for a “Low Income” requirement, a resident will typically need to earn below that Median.
-This amount will differ from city to city and can depend on what is deemed the threshold.
+To qualify for a “Low Income” requirement, a resident will need to earn below that Median.
+This amount will vary depending on your area and can depend on what is deemed the threshold.
 Some communities have very strict low-income thresholds, while other communities will cater more towards the average income and their income requirements will not be as low.

-Income requirements are usually set at different amounts depending on how many residents over 18 are living in the apartment.
+Income requirements are typically set at different amounts depending on how many residents over 18 are living in the apartment.
+This means that any new residents also earning income should be added to your lease.
 If you apply for the apartment based on one income, and later have another earning adult move in without informing your landlord, you could not only be breaking your lease, but also committing fraud.

 Income may not be the only qualification some of these affordable communities will have.
 Some housing may cater specifically to families, seniors, or the disabled.
 Private housing communities can also still dictate their own requirements, such as a credit check or employment verification.
 Just because a resident has a low income, does not mean they will automatically qualify.